openvinotoolkit/openvino/docs/dev/build.md

 ### Cross-compilation

 Since OSX version 11.x and Xcode version 12.2, the Apple development tools allows to compile arm64 code on x86 hosts and vice-versa.
 Based on this, OpenVINO can be compiled even on Apple Silicon machines, then such artifacts can be run on both Intel CPU hosts and Apple Silicon hosts (using [Rosetta]).
-For this, try to compile OpenVINO using the steps above, but adding `-DCMAKE_OSX_ARCHITECTURES=x86_64 -DENABLE_INTEL_MYRIAD=OFF` on cmake configure stage.
-But, **don't enable any system library usage explicitly** via CMake options, because they have `arm64` architecture, e.g.:
+To do this, add `-DCMAKE_OSX_ARCHITECTURES=x86_64 -DENABLE_INTEL_MYRIAD=OFF` in the cmake configuration step when compiling OpenVINO following the steps above. **Don't enable any system library usage explicitly** via CMake options, because they have `arm64` architecture, e.g.:
 ```sh
 % file /opt/homebrew/Cellar/tbb/2021.5.0_2/lib/libtbb.12.5.dylib
 /opt/homebrew/Cellar/tbb/2021.5.0_2/lib/libtbb.12.5.dylib: Mach-O 64-bit dynamically linked shared library arm64
 ```

-If you will see the errors like below:
+If you will see the errors like the one below:
 ```sh
 ld: warning: ignoring file /opt/homebrew/lib/libopencv_imgproc.4.6.0.dylib, building for macOS-x86_64 but attempting to link with file built for macOS-arm64
 Undefined symbols for architecture x86_64: